davecoll3/speak-ev/README.md

 Speak EV is a crowdsourced dictionary of terms and jargon related to electric vehicles.
 The site allows any visiter to view the dictionary and for registered users to add their own terms to it.

-The primary technologies used to form the basis of this website are the coding languages HTML, CSS...
+The primary technologies used to form the basis of this website are the coding languages HTML, CSS... and the document based database MongoDB.

 [View the live site here](#)